fortio/fortio/README.md

 ### Sample of the graphing UI

-With the 2 histograms - total and errors overlayed:
+With the 2 histograms - total and errors overlaid:

 ![Graphical result](https://user-images.githubusercontent.com/3664595/165001248-33e180d5-fd6b-4389-b73e-79a21e76d5b0.png)